AtishNayak/contract-truffle-react/README.md

 -- Overview

-This project is a demonstration of a smart contract developed using Truffle framework and integrated with React.js for the frontend.
-The smart contract is deployed on a blockchain network and interacts with the frontend through a user-friendly interface.
+This project is a demonstration showcasing a smart contract to transfer ETH using MetaMask wallet developed using the Truffle framework, seamlessly integrated with React.js for the frontend.
+The smart contract has been deployed on the Goerli test network, offering a secure and decentralized environment for experimentation.
+Users can interact with the smart contract through an intuitive and user-friendly interface provided by the frontend.

 -- Features